 In this talk, we will highlight major efforts happening in the Spark ecosystem.
 In particular, we will dive into the details of adaptive and static query optimizations in Spark 3.0 to make Spark easier to use and faster to run.
 We will also demonstrate how new features in Koalas, an open source library that provides Pandas-like API on top of Spark, helps data scientists gain insights from their data quicker.

-Burak Yavuz is a Software Engineer at Databricks.
-He has been contributing to Spark since Spark 1.1, and is the maintainer of Spark Packages.
-Burak received his BS in Mechanical Engineering at Bogazici University, Istanbul, and his MS in Management Science & Engineering at Stanford.
+Burak Yavuz is a Software Engineer and Apache Spark committer at Databricks.
+He has been developing Structured Streaming and Delta Lake to simplify the lives of Data Engineers.
+Burak received his MS in Management Science & Engineering at Stanford and his BS in Mechanical Engineering at Bogazici University, Istanbul.